 If you’re looking for the most decadent, most delicious fudge recipe in the world, then look no further.
 This recipe has been in my family since way before I was born and it’s a must during the holidays.
 Once you try this fudge, no other will do.
 I won’t touch anything with marshmallow fluff because the consistency is all wrong in my opinion.
 This recipe can be made to be either chocolate or peanut butter, and both are simply divine.
 If you’re wanting an easy recipe though, this one is not it.
 This candy is time consuming and requires your undivided attention from beginning to end.
 Oh, but the outcome?
 It’s so worth it.
 I made my first batch of the Christmas season yesterday (I’m way behind this year, I know!)
-I sent a box out to my cousin who had a major hankering for it after learning I made Mawmaw’s specialty.
+I sent a box out to my cousin Jen, because nothing beats Mawmaw’s fudge at Christmas.

 1 stick of salted butter

 1 can of Carnation brand evaporated milk (use only Carnation brand, do not use off brand)

 5 cups of granulated sugar

 1 tsp. vanilla extract